andybbruno/Advanced-Programming-2018/Assignment_2/README.md

-bindMulti :: Multi a -> (a -> Multi ms) -> Multi ms
-bindMulti a f = foldr sumBagMS (MS[]) (map f (toListMS a))
+-- Map f on each element of a, and then join the intermediate results using sumBag bindMulti :: Multi a -> (a -> Multi ms) -> Multi ms bindMulti a f = foldr sumBagMS (MS[]) (map f (toListMS a))

-applMulti :: Multi (a1 -> a2) -> Multi a1 -> Multi a2
-applMulti (MS []) b = emptyMS
-applMulti (MS (f:fx)) (MS b) = sumBagMS (MS (map f b)) (applMulti (MS fx) (MS b))
+-- given a function and a Multi, its output is the result of applying this function to the value, -- rewrapped into another Mutli applMulti :: Multi (a1 -> a2) -> Multi a1 -> Multi a2 applMulti (MS []) b = emptyMS applMulti (MS (f:fx)) (MS b) = sumBagMS (MS (map f b)) (applMulti (MS fx) (MS b))